Are Majestic Polar Bears warm or cold? (2025)

 MeasureWhat it showsTypical method

-Core temperatureInternal thermal stability and set pointRectal probe, implanted data logger
+Core temperatureInternal thermal stability and physiological set pointRectal probe during handling; implanted data logger in limited, ethically approved studies

-Surface temperatureHeat loss patterns across fur and skinInfrared thermography
+Surface temperatureHeat loss patterns across fur and exposed skinInfrared thermography (non-invasive)

-Behavioural indicatorsEnergy-conserving postures and habitat useTelemetry, direct observation
+Behavioural indicatorsEnergy-conserving postures, movement, and habitat useGPS/telemetry tracking; direct observation

 Majestic Polar Bear physiology: warm-blooded mammals adapted to cold